Student Health Service

 Testing information

-If you are experiencing symptoms of monkeypox, please book an appointment online or call Student Health Services at 604 822 7011 to determine your eligibility for testing.
+If you are experiencing symptoms of monkeypox, please book an appointment online or call Student Health at 604 822 7011 to determine your eligibility for testing.

 Vaccinations